UofT-UTSC-CS-sandbox/Webtama/README.md

   - Add or fix any functionality missing from beta version
   - work on optional features such as displaying board in 3d

+# Project Idea #3

+- Project title and team name

+Project Title: Non Profit Patreon

+Team name: JJK

+- Your focus (frontend focused or backend focused)

+N/A

+- Team members with student numbers

+  - Jason Dai 1005231189

+  - Jeffrey He 1007955438

+  - Keia Rahmati 1005502252

+- Description of the web application

+A patreon like collection of charity orgs that can be browsed by tags and donated/subbed to:

+- What complexity points will this project contain

+  - Stripe - 2

+  - Auth0 - 1

+  - SendGrid (email )- 1

+  - Web Audio- 1

+  - Facebook/twitter api’s For login and sharing

+  - Google translate api

+  - YouTube api -embedded videos

+  - Google analytics

+  - Google Ads

+- (optional) What complexity points will be attempted as bonus for the challenge factor

+  - Push Web API - 3

+- What you aim to complete for the alpha version, beta version, and final version

+alpha:
+  - Develop front-end UI and connect to back-end
+  - Ensure User Authentication and Authorization are working
+  - Make sure that informational databases are displayed and functioning

+beta:
+  - Add or fix any functionality missing from alpha version
+  - add google translation for french of pages
+  - embedding of youtube vides for charities
+  - displayal of google ads/analytics

+final:
+  - Add or fix any functionality missing from beta version
+  - work on optional features